trailmusic/Field/docs/ui_performance_audit.md

 - [x] Normalize timer rates to 15–30 Hz where feasible (Motion/Delay visuals at 60 Hz require profiling justification)
 - [ ] Audit and set `setOpaque(true)` where applicable
 - [ ] Verify Group 2 layouts have no outer `reduced(...)`; keep zero gaps
-- [ ] Ensure texture caching for metallic/brush/noise where used
+- [ ] Ensure texture caching for Ocean-harmonized metallic/brush/noise where used via `FieldLNF::paintMetal()`
  - [ ] Confirm overlay children are built once and not re-parented during slide
  - [ ] Ensure overlay grids reflow only on size/scale change (dirty flag)
  - [ ] Timer is the sole animation driver for overlay; no easing in layout